 \section{Introduction}

 Many vital processes in microbiology rely on diffusive search for small targets, such as proteins searching for their partners or specific sites on a DNA chain, ions searching for channels on the plasma membrane of the cell, viruses searching for nuclear pores, etc. \cite{Alberts,Lauffenburger,Bressloff13,Holcman13,Grebenkovbook}.
 In heterogeneous catalysis, reactants move toward active sites on a solid catalytic surface to be chemically transformed \cite{House,Lindenberg,Grebenkov23b}.
 In nuclear magnetic resonance experiments, spin-bearing molecules diffuse in tissues or mineral samples and may relax their magnetization on magnetic impurities that are located on confining walls \cite{Callaghan,Grebenkov07,Kiselev17}.
 Various search problems on a macroscopic scale such as animal or human behavior are inspired by ecology \cite{Kurella15,Grebenkovbook}.
 These and many other natural phenomena are often modeled by reflected Brownian motion that is confined inside a bounded domain by an impenetrable boundary.
 This stochastic process is stopped (or killed) under certain conditions that represent interactions of the diffusing particle with prescribed regions (called ``targets'') that are located either inside the domain or on its boundary.
-Depending on the context and application, such interactions may represent a chemical reaction, a binding, a conformational change to a different state, a relaxation of magnetization or fluorescence, an escape from the domain, etc. One of the simplest and most studied stopping condition is the first arrival onto the targets.
-In this scenario, the efficiency of the diffusive search is usually characterized by the distribution of the first-passage time (FPT) to single or multiple targets \cite{Redner,Schuss,Metzler,Masoliver,Dagdug,Grebenkovbook}.
+Depending on the context and application, such interactions may represent a chemical reaction, a binding, a conformational change to a different state, a relaxation of magnetization or fluorescence, a passage through an ion channel or a pore, an escape from the domain, etc.